ayda-hdp/Doc-Summer-2024-part2/faceWareStudio.md

   - If you intend to live stream, ensure that AJA U-TAP is correctly configured and connected.
 - *Faceware Software*:
   - Faceware provides four different software applications, each serving a unique purpose:

-### Analyzer
-- A facial tracking software that analyzes video recordings to capture facial movements.

-### Retargeter
-- A facial animation plugin compatible with Maya, 3ds Max, and MotionBuilder, used to apply captured facial data to digital characters.

-### Faceware Studio
-- Offers real-time tracking and calibration, allowing for capture review and application of facial movements.

-### Shepherd
-- An application built to help you easily sync, configure, and manage multiple recording decks at the same time.

-## Next Steps
-- For further instructions, please proceed to the [Git Bash setup](Gitbash.md).